mikieallan/bikeshareto/README.md

 7. Calculate number of trips per month, total and average distance per month, find top 5 most common routes
 8. Caching / saving functionality, to prevent unnecessary API calls.
 Stores data in a caching.json file, then checks against that to only pull new trips from PBSC and get the distance from Google Maps for only those trips.
 9. Year in Review creation: Using the template, programatically inserts the user-specific variables and graphs
-10. Login to Strava, connect
+10. Login to Strava, open login in testing window, and get auth code.
+Writes PBSC trips from cached_json to Strava account, saving an updated cached_json back.

 ### Future functionality
 1. (Possibly) Extract out of a jupyter notebook, could host on a website